Explore how your team can use Hiver.

 4. Customer Engagement Score: This score combines various user actions—like logins, feature usage, and time spent—to assess how engaged customers are with your product.
 More engagement typically means higher satisfaction and lower churn risk.

 5. Monthly Recurring Revenue (MRR) and Annual Recurring Revenue (ARR): These metrics are the lifeblood of any SaaS business, indicating the predictable revenue generated from your customer base.
 Monitoring MRR and ARR trends can provide insights into overall business health and growth potential.
+For the convenience, you can visualize MRR and ARR in a dashboard to track these metrics in a real-time.

 6. Customer Health Score: This composite metric takes into account various factors like product usage, customer feedback, and support interactions to rate the overall ‘health’ of a customer relationship.
 It’s a proactive tool for identifying at-risk customers before they churn.